 Governmental activities.
-Governmental activities decreased the School's net position by \$135,389.
+Governmental activities decreased the School's net position by \$1,568,763.

-Program revenues provided 83% of all revenues.
-Operating grants and contributions contribute 79% of program revenues.
+Program revenues provided 81% of all revenues.
+Operating grants and contributions contribute 77% of program revenues.
 The major sources of revenues in this category are State foundation program funds and federal funds restricted for specific programs.
-General revenues, primarily donations and contributions, are used to provide the revenue to expenses not covered by program revenues.
+General revenues, primarily donations, and contributions, are used to provide the revenue to expenses not covered by program revenues.

-Instructional expenditures, primarily salaries and benefits for classroom teachers, are the largest expense function of the School (55%).
+Instructional expenditures, primarily salaries and benefits for classroom teachers, are the largest expense function of the School 46%.

 - In addition to teacher salaries and benefits, instructional services include teacher aides, substitute teachers, textbooks, depreciation of instructional buildings, professional development, and classroom instructional materials, supplies and equipment. - Instructional support services include salaries and benefits for school principals, assistant principals, librarians, counselors, school secretaries, school bookkeepers, speech therapists, and school nurses, and professional development expenses. - Operation and maintenance services include utilities, security services, janitorial services, maintenance services, and depreciation of maintenance vehicles. - Auxiliary services include food services and transportation services.
 Food service expenditures include purchased food, food preparation and service supplies, and kitchen equipment. - General administrative services include salaries and benefits for the superintendent, assistants, clerical and financial staff, and other personnel that provide system-wide support for the School.
-Also includes are legal expenses, liability insurance, training for board members and general administrative staff, printing costs, and depreciation of central office equipment and facilities. - Interest and fiscal charges include interest on long-term debt issues and other expenses related to the issuance and continuance of debt issues. - Other expenses include the salaries and benefits for extended day personnel, materials, supplies, equipment, related depreciation and other expenses for operating programs outside of those for educating students in the 6 through 12 instructional programs.
+Also included are legal expenses, liability insurance, training for board members and general administrative staff, printing costs, and depreciation of central office equipment and facilities. - Interest and fiscal charges include interest on long-term debt issues and other expenses related to the issuance and continuance of debt issues. - Other expenses include the salaries and benefits for extended day personnel, materials, supplies, equipment, related depreciation and other expenses for operating programs outside of those for educating students in grades 6 through 12 instructional programs.

 Governmental Funds.
-The focus of Magic City Acceptance Academy 's governmental funds is to provide information on near-term inflows, outflows, and balances of usable financial resources.
+The focus the School 's governmental funds is to provide information on near-term inflows, outflows, and balances of usable financial resources.
 Such information is useful in assessing Magic City Acceptance Academy 's financing requirements.
 Specifically, unassigned fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.
-The general fund is the chief operating fund of Magic City Acceptance Academy.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$1,211,028, while total fund balance reached \$1,213,052.
+The general fund is the chief operating fund of the School.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$211,106, while total fund balances reached \$325,530.